chainsawriot/jmsc1003/problemset3.md

 # Problem Set #3

-Contingency table #1 - creating table

-# Problem statement

-Creating contingency tables, examine relationships among variables and the problems associated with this method

-# Task 1
+## Task 1

-(5 marks)

-* Describe the taste testing experiment in the tutorial.
-What are the essential elements in such experiment that make it works and state your conclusion from the data analysis.

-Tips: google - "Allocation concealment", "Randomization"

-(1 marks)
+(2 marks)

-* Study the difference between population and sample.
-The data from this experiment is a population or a sample?
-Why?
+Using the data from B302 and D303

+* Calculate the proportion of working age population (15-64) with post-secondary education and proportion of families with < $6,000 monthly income **for each DCCA**.
+Display the results as a graph to show the relationship between education and poverty.

-# Task 2
+## Task 2

+(3 marks)

+Write a short story (< 200 words) to describe your findings from Task 1

+## Task 3

+(3 marks)

+Assuming the proportion of working age population of families with < $6,000 monthly income (*fam6k*) Calculate the Z score and theorectical probability of DCCAs with higher *fam6k* than that of

+* Central and Western - University
+* Sham Shui Po - Cheung Sha Wan
+* Yuen Long - Kam Tin

+## Task 4

-(5 marks)
+(2 marks)

-Suppose the dataset smoking.csv is collected from a cohort study to calculate the 20-year survival rate among smokers and non-smokers.
-(Appleton et al. 1996)

-Definition of variables:

-surv: dead within 20 years

-smoking: smoking status at the beginning of the study

-agegp: age group at the beginning of the study

-* Calculate the survival rates of smokers and non-smokers.
-Describe your findings.

-* Based on your analysis, explain your conclusion about smoking and surival rate.

-Tips: Google 'Simpson's paradox'
+Calculate the interquartile range of the *fam6k* and calculate the theorectical range with the Z score.
+Do you agree the distribution of *fam6k* is normally distributed?

 # NOTE

 * Please turn in one single PDF file with your name and your student ID clearly marked.
 Anything not in PDF (such as docx or xlsx) will not be graded.
-PDF converted from Excel workbook will not be graded.